geudde/attic-chest/pages/06.season-5/02.meeting-59/07.rokeby/docs.md

 Lady B:&ensp;Do you see nothing of that kind here?
 In return for your hint, you must know I intend to introduce a new after-piece tonight.

 Willfort:&ensp;A Persian Tale, perhaps?
-Well, with a procession of knights-templars, and Irish buffoon, a view of Brighton and a sea-fight on a few tons of water, it may do.
+Well, with a procession of knights-templar, an Irish buffoon, a view of Brighton and a sea-fight on a few tons of water, it may do.

 Lady B:&ensp;Oh no!
 I propose something more appropriate to the whim of the moment — some pointed allusion to passing events — a view of Barnard Castle, or Marston Moor, with a group of cavaliers or round-heads.